yanwarrior/apicrud-employees/README.md

 # apicrud-employees
 API CRUD Employee using Express MySQL.
+This app using `passport` to authenticate user with `JWT`.

 ## Quick Start
 Clone this project and run the command to install the required packages.